sweet-delights/hybrid-platforms-conductor/README.md

     -e, --secrets JSON_FILE_NAME     Specify a JSON file storing secrets (can be specified several times).

 Tests runner options:
+    -i, --tests-list FILE_NAME       Specify a tests file name.
+The file should contain a list of tests name (1 per line).
+Can be used several times.
     -k, --skip-run                   Skip running the check-node commands for real, and just analyze existing run logs.
     -r, --report REPORT_NAME         Specify a report name.
 Can be used several times.
 Can be all for all reports.
-Possible values: stdout (defaults to stdout).
+Possible values: confluence, stdout (defaults to stdout).
     -t, --test TEST_NAME             Specify a test name.
 Can be used several times.
 Can be all for all tests.
-Possible values: chef_executables, chef_success, chef_woulds, connection, deploy_freshness, executables, food_critic, group_ids, hostname, ip, obsolete_home_dirs, obsolete_users, orphan_files, private_ips, public_ips, rubocop, spectre, unused_recipes, unused_roles, user_ids, users_without_roles, veids (defaults to all).
+Possible values: chef_executables, chef_success, chef_woulds, connection, deploy_freshness, executables, food_critic, group_ids, hostname, ip, linear_strategy, obsolete_home_dirs, obsolete_users, orphan_files, private_ips, public_ips, rubocop, spectre, unused_recipes, unused_roles, user_ids, users_without_roles, veids (defaults to all).
 ```

 Usage examples: